top of page

 • “I’m probably just tired.”

-But depression does not have to completely stop your life before it deserves attention and support.
+But depression does not need to completely stop your life before it deserves support and attention.

 Irritability, Burnout and Emotional Exhaustion